Judith Blake, Baroness Blake of Leeds: Leader of Leeds City Council

-Following the stepping down of then-leader Keith Wakefield, Blake was elected as the first woman leader of Leeds City Council in May 2015.
+After then-leader Keith Wakefield stepped down, Blake was elected as the first woman leader of Leeds City Council in May 2015.
 She chaired the Council's Executive Board, having also served on the boards for NHS Leeds and the West Yorkshire Police Authority.
 In April 2019, Blake was appointed to the board of Northern Ballet.
+During her time as leader she was a key proponent of a public art project to celebrate the women of Leeds, which culminated in the unveiling of Ribbons by Pippa Hale in 2024..

-In December 2015, she expressed the frustration of city residents in feeling that Prime Minister David Cameron was giving greater attention to more affluent southern counties during a period of severe flooding.
+In December 2015, she expressed the frustration of city residents in feeling that David Cameron, then the prime minister of the United Kingdom, was giving greater attention to more affluent counties in southern England during a period of severe flooding.

 She was awarded a Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours.

 House of Lords

 In December 2020, it was announced Blake would be conferred a Life Peerage after a nomination by Labour Party Leader Keir Starmer.
 In February 2021, she was created Baroness Blake of Leeds, of Gledhow in the City of Leeds.

 Blake joined the opposition front bench in May 2021, as a Shadow Spokesperson for Housing, Communities and Local Government and an Opposition Whip.
+In December 2021 she became Shadow Spokesperson for Business, Energy and Industrial Strategy and International Trade, and in February 2023 she became Shadow Spokesperson for Energy and Net Zero and Shadow Spokesperson for Business and Trade.

+On 11 July 2024, she became a Baroness-In-Waiting (Government Whip) in the House of Lords.